 - During your treatment, avoid foods with a lot of sugar.
 Sugar increases the amount of bacteria that grows in your mouth, causing more plaque and possibly more cavities.

 - Remember to schedule your routine checkups with your family dentist.
-It is recommended that you continue to visit the dentist every six months, even while wearing braces.
+It is recommended that you continue to visit the dentist every six months, even while wearing braces or aligners.

 Loose wire - Using a pair of tweezers or needle-nosed pliers, try to put your wire back into place.
 It is okay to use a piece of floss to tie the wire into place: tie the floss around the bracket in place of the missing colored o-ring.
 If you cannot put the wire into a comfortable position, and covering the end with wax doesn’t help, as a last resort use a small fingernail clipper to clip the wire behind the last tooth to which it is securely fastened.
 If the end of the wire is still sharp place wax on it.